Do you think you’ve had COVID-19 with mild or no symptoms? CLICK HERE FOR INFO ON RAPID ANTIBODY TESTING!

 Physical exams and medical tests allow companies to determine a prospective employee’s ability to perform essential job functions.
 Performed by a licensed physician, the process includes a medical history questionnaire and general wellness exam, with targeted tests and examinations based on occupational duties, conditions and potential job hazards.
-Fox occupational medical center checks if you are physical for work in strenuous settings.
+Fox occupational medical center checks if you are physical for a job physical diagnoses is carried out in strenuous settings.
 The physician submits a health assessment and fitness recommendation to the company, which can hire the applicant, make reasonable accommodations for those with disabilities or health issues, or withdraw the offer as outlined in the job offer letter.
 Pre-employment physicals are also called post-offer physical exams.

 The exam varies based on what field the patient is going into but typically consists of:

 Drug and alcohol screening may be included in the physical exam or performed at a different facility.
 Depending on the test ordered (blood, swab, urinalysis or hair sampling), current or recent use of marijuana, alcohol, amphetamines, opiates, cocaine and other drugs can be determined.
 Company policy dictates which substances are grounds for withdrawing the employment offer and prospective employees are generally not told which substances will be tested.

 Vision and hearing are directly related to job safety.
 Sensory aids such as eyeglasses or hearing devices are commonplace and allow unrestricted job performance in many instances, but professions that require color differentiation may require testing for color blindness.
 Jobs requiring vision or hearing beyond what is possible with corrective devices may require more specialized testing.